Geographic Information Systems (GIS)

 QGIS Advantages ⇡

-- Active development and user communities, meaning people are constantly posing and answering questions on platforms such as Reddit and StackExchange.
+- QGIS has an active development and user communities, meaning people are constantly posing and answering questions on platforms such as Reddit and StackExchange.
 This makes troubleshooting a whole lot easier.
+There is also an annual QGIS User Conference!

 QGIS Disadvantages ⇣